e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 8

 In this assignment I learned how to use loops in a program.
-Using Flowgorithm I was able to complete activity 1 using a do loop.
+Using Flowgorithm I was able to complete activity 1 using a while loop.
 Loops seem very useful in programming and I am sure I will use them a lot in the future.
-I plan on completing the next activity in Python without the help of Flowgorithm.
+I decided to use Flowgorithm for the second activity as well because I wanted a little more practice with structuring my program correctly.
+I will complete another activity in my own time in Python to get extra practice.